SCOTUS DECISION – Arizona State Legislature v. Arizona Independent Redistricting Commission – 6/29/2015

 RECENT EVENTS – Supreme Court Oral Arguments – 3/2/2015

 The California Citizens Redistricting Commission (CRC) filed an amicus brief with the Supreme Court Of The United States (SCOTUS) in the matter of Arizona State Legislature v.
 Arizona Independent Redistricting Commission, on January 23, 2015.
 On March 2nd, SCOTUS heard oral arguments in the case.
+A decision will be delivered by the Court on or before June 30, 2015.

 The SCOTUS transcript can be viewed here: